 The biggest issues with public access to police records are exemption laws.
 This is what makes police reform a 500-pound gorilla, because there’s no one-size fits all solution for the entire country.
 Each state has its own public records legislation with their own amendments and bills regarding what can and cannot be made available from police records.
 This might mean that police records reform could be a long way off for the entire country.

 The number of states that have either recently passed police record updates or who have legislation on the table is long.
-Many of the laws passed in the last calendar year have been focused on increasing the availability to specific type records and content.
+Many of the laws passed in the last calendar year have been focused on increasing the availability of specific types of records and content.
 Many of these bill updates have centered on dashboard cams, body cams, and surveillance footage.
 For example, last fall Connecticut passed a bill to increase the speed of video and information requests from the police.
 This past February, the South Dakota State Legislature opened up their 2020 sessions by passing a bill that called for a series of updated regulations of law enforcement body cams.

 Another flavor of police record law updates has been around personnel files.
 One of the nation's first police personnel law updates was the passing of California’s Senate Bill 1421 which went into effect on January 1, 2019.
 The legislation requires law enforcement agencies to make investigative records of officer-involved shootings and uses of force resulting in great bodily harm public on request and requires disclosure of cases of sustained sexual misconduct and dishonesty.
 The law was met with opposition and in some cases flat out dissent, leading to new legislation that calls for civil fines of $1,000 a day for agencies failing to release records.
 Find out more about this specific law change here.

 Another example of police records reform is Colorado's April 12, 2019 signing of House Bill 19-1119 which made the job performance of police officers public information.
-The bill was passed to require that internal affair records be made public.
+The bill was passed to require that internal affairs records be made public.
 Find out more about this specific law change here.

 An even more recent example comes from New York in the form of bill S8496.
 The bill passed on June 11, 2020 and makes law enforcement disciplinary records no longer automatically exempt from disclosure.
 The law applies to law enforcement at every level, so agencies including sheriff’s departments, departments of corrections and community supervision, local departments of corrections, local probation departments, and fire departments fall under the law’s umbrella.
 Find out more about this specific law change here.